-Decisions taken by the full Governing Body are made fully in accordance with the Academy Trust's Articles of Association.

-The school has been managed on a daily basis in line with the policies and processes approved by the Governing Body, subject to ongoing review and updating, which is also in accordance with the school's funding agreement.
-During the period when the school was closed and then re-opened on a partial basis, the Head ensured that the Chair of Governors was kept fully informed regarding day to day management and consulted regarding any policy modifications.
+Decisions taken by the full Governing Body were made fully in accordance with the Academy Trust's Articles of Association.
+The school was managed on a daily basis in line with the policies and processes approved by the Governing Body, subject to ongoing review and updating, which is also in accordance with the school's funding agreement.